More than safe and welcome… but thriving.

 Whether you are new to town or experiencing a significant life crisis, the Center is open six days a week to meet clients and offer referrals for services, social groups, places of worship, doctors, therapists, businesses, and more.

 All listings are LGBTQ affirming and are interviewed by Center staff or volunteers.

-This space provides a place to chill, talk with someone and get connected to additional resources.
+This space provides a place to chill and to talk with someone and get connected to additional resources.

-Our volunteer program offers an opportunity to change lives and create a more inclusive community for LGBT people.
+Our volunteer program offers an opportunity to change lives and create a more inclusive community for LGBTQ people.

 All levels of time, skill levels, and expertise are needed!